crcn/beanpoll.js/README.md

 ### Syntax

-The basic route consists of a few parts.
-The `type` of route, and the `channel`.
+The basic route consists of a few parts: the `type` of route, and the `channel`.
 Here are some examples:

 	router.on('pull hello/:name', ...);